melanchall/drywetmidi/Docs/articles/devices/Devices-watcher.md

 Name is MyDevice
 ```

-Device instances comparing can be useful in programs with GUI where you need update the list of available devices.
+Device instances comparison can be useful in programs with GUI where you need to update the list of available devices.
 So when a device is added, you just add it to the list.
-When some device is removed, you find corresponding item in the current list via `Equals` on device instances and remove that item.
+When some device is removed, you find the corresponding item in the current list via `Equals` on device instances and remove that item.

 > [!IMPORTANT]
 > Checking for devices equality supported for **macOS** only.
-On Windows any call of `Equals` will just compare references.
+On Windows call of `Equals` will just compare references.